Defining custom actions

 export interface FileActionButton {name: string; // Button nametoolbar?: boolean; // Whether to show the button in the toolbarcontextMenu?: boolean; // Whether to show the button in the context menugroup?: string; // Button group (dropdown in toolbar or section in context menu)tooltip?: string; // Help tooltip texticon?: ChonkyIconName | string | any; // Icon nameiconOnly?: boolean; // Whether to only display the icon}

-for your button to actually appear in the UI.
-The icon
+true for your button to actually appear in the UI.
+The icon field follows Chonky's

 approach to icons, as laid out on Using icons page.